oiLAINio/IRFT/README.md

 # IRFT
 The incident response forensic tool is a PowerShell script designed to grab data from a windows device that could aid in an investigation.
-This is a project to help me with PowerShell scripting.
+This script is very ALPHA.

 ### PROJECT REQUIREMENTS
 - This needs to be able to run on any Windows 10 device without downloading any application.